Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Statistical Methods

-In principle, the provision of observational temperature data with distance from the base of the loop will yield information concerning the nature of the heating function.
-Our approach employs a Bayesian analysis of the data using MCMC techniques, which are increasingly being employed upon astrophysical datasets \cite{adamakis07}.
 The Bayesian approach incorporates prior information we may have on model parameters we are interested in with the observational data (likelihood) to form the updated or posterior information we have on the parameters.
 This uses Bayes' Theorem:

-for observations $\mathbf{T}$ and parameter space $\mathbf{P}$, where $L(\cdot|\cdot)$ is the likelihood function, $\pi(\cdot)$ the prior distribution, $f(\cdot)$ the marginal likelihood and $\pi(\cdot|\cdot)$ the posterior distribution.
+for observations $\mathbf{T}$ and parameter space $\mathbf{P}$, where $p(\mathbf{T}|\mathbf{P})$ is the likelihood function, $p(\mathbf{P})$ the prior distribution, $p(\mathbf{T})$ the marginal likelihood and $p (\mathbf{P}|\mathbf{T})$ the posterior distribution.
+The forms for the likelihood function applied in this paper are given in Section \ref{data_distribution}.
 The prior distribution may or may not reflect knowledge we may have on a parameter.
-If it doesn't we use a so-called noninformative prior.
+If it does not we use a so-called noninformative prior.

 The posterior distribution can be simulated using MCMC techniques.
 In our case, we use the Metropolis-Hastings algorithm to draw parameter values for each parameter in our model from the posterior distribution.
 This is not a straightforward application of the Metropolis-Hastings algorithm however, as we need to convert proposed heating function parameter values into model temperatures, $\widehat{T}_i$, at each distance, $s_i$.
 Using single-variable updates, the established hydrodynamic modelling code is used, with input being the current parameter values (including the proposed value of the parameter under consideration at a given iteration), to produce the $\widehat{T}_i$.
 The $\widehat{T}_i$ can then be used to construct the likelihood of the temperature observations, $T_i$.
 A further complication arises because we must have physically sensible temperature profiles with distance for the loop.
 If the $\widehat{T}_i$ is not monotonically decreasing from the apex to the base, then we must reject this generated set of parameter values.
 Thus, with $k$ the number of parameters in the model, our approach can be summarised as: \begin{Steps} \item For the $j$th parameter, with current parameter value $p_j$, generate the proposed value, $p_j^*$, from a proposal distribution. \item Using the current set of parameter values, $(p_1,p_2,\ldots,p_j^*,\ldots,p_k)$, call the hydrodynamic code to generate the $\widehat{T}_i$. \item Reject the proposal $p_j^*$ if the $\widehat{T}_i$ are not monotonically decreasing.
 If so retain the current value $p_j$ and go to \textsc{Step}~\ref{MH4}.
 Otherwise accept the new parameter value for the parameter $p_j$ with probability